zconn08/Wandergram/README.md

 [heroku]: http://www.wandergram.io/

 ## Minimum Viable Product
 Wandergram is a photo sharing app for travelers that allows users to display beautiful photos of their journeys around the world.
-It is a map-focused version of Instagram built on Rails and Backbone.
+It is a map-focused version of Instagram built on a Rails backend with a Postgres database and a Backbone.js front end.

+Please refer to the Gemfile for a comprehensive list of gems used.

 Welcome to Wandergram